numpy/numpy/doc/source/user/basics.subclassing.rst

 functions you have not explicitly tested.

-On the other hand, compared to other interoperability approaches, subclassing can be useful because many thing will "just work".
+On the other hand, compared to other interoperability approaches, subclassing can be useful because many things will "just work".

 This means that subclassing can be a convenient approach and for a long time it was also often the only available approach.